ap9055097/VideoHilightModel/README.md

 ### 4. 📜 Scientific Report

-*   A document covering the project’s motivation (finding engaging "viral" content for elephant conservation awareness), detailed methodology, dataset description, training procedures, evaluation results (including comparisons), and discussion can be found here:
+*   A document covering the project’s motivation (finding engaging "viral" content for elephant conservation awareness), detailed methodology, dataset description, training procedures, evaluation results (including comparisons), and discussion can be found here: `[LINK_TO_YOUR_SCIENTIFIC_REPORT_PDF_OR_DOC]`
     *   **Key References:**
         *   Radford, A., Kim, J. W., Hallacy, C., Ramesh, A., Goh, G., Agarwal, S., ... & Sutskever, I. (2021).
 Learning Transferable Visual Models From Natural Language Supervision. *arXiv preprint arXiv:2103.00020*.
-        *   Han, D., Seo, S., Park, E., Nam, S. U., & Kwak, N. (2024).
+        *   Han, D., Seo, S., Park, E., Nam, S. U., & Kwak, N. (2023).
 Unleash the Potential of CLIP for Video Highlight Detection. *arXiv preprint arXiv:2306.00749*.
     *(This report would expand significantly on the details presented in this README and include further analysis as per standard scientific reporting.)*

 ### 5. 🌍 AI Model Footprint on Environment